Sweet potato: Habitat

-Depending on the cultivar and conditions, tuberous roots mature in two to nine months.
+Depending on the cultivar and conditions, tuberous roots mature in 2-9 months.
 With care, early-maturing cultivars can be grown as an annual summer crop in warm temperate areas, such as the Eastern United States and China.
 Sweet potatoes rarely flower when the daylight is longer than 11 hours, as is normal outside of the tropics.
 They are mostly propagated by stem or root cuttings or by adventitious shoots called "slips" that grow out from the tuberous roots during storage.
 True seeds are used for breeding only.

 They grow well in many farming conditions and have few natural enemies; pesticides are rarely needed.
 Sweet potatoes are grown on a variety of soils, but well-drained, light- and medium-textured soils with a pH range of 4.5–7.0 are more favorable for the plant.
 They can be grown in poor soils with little fertilizer.
-However, sweet potatoes are very sensitive to aluminium toxicity and will die about six weeks after planting if lime is not applied at planting in this type of soil.
+However, sweet potatoes are very sensitive to aluminum toxicity and will die about six weeks after planting if lime is not applied at planting in this type of soil.
 As they are sown by vine cuttings rather than seeds, sweet potatoes are relatively easy to plant.
 As the rapidly growing vines shade out weeds, little weeding is needed.
-A commonly used herbicide to rid the soil of any unwelcome plants that may interfere with growth is DCPA, also known as Dacthal.
+A commonly used herbicide to rid the soil of any unwelcome plants that may interfere with growth is dimethyl tetrachloroterephthalate, known as trade name Dacthal.
 In the tropics, the crop can be maintained in the ground and harvested as needed for market or home consumption.
 In temperate regions, sweet potatoes are most often grown on larger farms and are harvested before first frosts.

-Sweet potatoes are cultivated throughout tropical and warm temperate regions wherever there is sufficient water to support their growth.
+Sweet potatoes are cultivated throughout tropical and warm temperate regions wherever water is sufficient to support their growth.
 Sweet potatoes became common as a food crop in the islands of the Pacific Ocean, South India, Uganda and other African countries.

 A cultivar of the sweet potato called the boniato is grown in the Caribbean; its flesh is cream-colored, unlike the more common orange hue seen in other cultivars.
-Boniatos are not as sweet and moist as other sweet potatoes, but their consistency and delicate flavor are different from the common orange-colored sweet potato.
+The boniato is not as sweet and moist as other sweet potatoes, but its consistency and delicate flavor are different from the common, orange-colored sweet potato.